 sample peaks filtered for a low stringency pval (pval=0.01) and the ENCODE DHSs from 125 cell types, the highest percentage (approximately 55%) was reported for NHEKs (Figure 1.12 a).

 In contrast, the same analysis for the ATAC 1, ATAC 2 and Fast-ATAC peaks only showed 20% or less overlap with ENCODE NHEKs, supporting the higher quality and specificity of Omni-ATAC accessible regions in KCs, even at a very low pval filtering.
-The differences in the quality of ATAC signal between Omni-ATAC and the prior generation of protocols was clearly observed at the chr17 locus harbouring a number of keratin genes, which are the main components of KCs’ cytoskeleton (Figure 1.12 b).
+The differences in the quality of ATAC signal between Omni-ATAC and the prior protocols was clearly observed at the chr17 locus harbouring a number of keratin genes, which are the main components of KCs’ cytoskeleton (Figure 1.12 b).
 Omni-ATAC clearly presented the lowest background noise, the highest signal intensity and the greatest number of high quality peaks across the different keratin (KRT) genes when compared to the samples generated with the other ATAC protocols.
-Overall, this data was consistent with Corces et al., 2017, where consistent successful results in NHEKs were shown, and it encourages future testing of Omni-ATAC in KCs from psoriasis patients biopsies processed through adherent assay to minimise the presence of dead cells.
+Overall, this data was consistent with Corces et al., 2017, where consistent successful results in NHEKs were shown, and it encourages future testing of Omni-ATAC in KCs from psoriasis patients’ biopsies processed through adherent assay to minimise the presence of dead cells.

 Effect of cryopreservation and fixation in the chromatin landscape of immune primary cells